Taritsyn/WebMarkupMin/src/WebMarkupMin.AspNetCore6/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Fixed a error #147 “[WebMarkupMin.AspNetCore5] Sometimes a blank page is returned as the request has no response data available”;
-   2. Added support of ASP.NET Core 6.0.18.
+   Added support for the ASP.NET Core 6.0.22.

    =============
    DOCUMENTATION